Contraindications for Massage:

 Massage Contraindication Definition:

-Contraindication (sometimes abbreviated as CI or CI’s) is a condition that serves as a reason to withhold or refuse a treatment due to the harm that it would cause a patient.
-Contraindication in massage means that massage treatment SHOULD NOT BE USED; Massage being contraindicated means massage should not be applied in the given condition or circumstance.
+Contraindication (sometimes abbreviated as CI or CI’s) is a condition that serves as a reason to withhold or refuse a treatment due to the harm that it would cause a patient, the therapist or other patients.
 (The opposite word for contraindication is ‘indication,’ which means the treatment is advised.)
+Contraindication in massage (Massage CI / Massage CI’s) means that massage treatment SHOULD NOT BE USED; Massage being contraindicated means massage should not be applied in the given condition or circumstance.

 The following lists the conditions where I.Massage Is Totally, Completely or Absolutely Contraindicated, II.Massage is Relatively Contraindicated, and III.Massage is Locally Contraindicated.